-Sobeys is subject to potential liabilities connected with its business operations, including potential liabilities and expenses associated with product defects, food safety and product handling, including pharmaceuticals.
-Such liabilities may arise in relation to the storage, distribution and display of products and, with respect to Sobeys' private label products, in relation to the production, packaging and design of products.
+Sobeys is subject to potential liabilities connected with its business operations, including potential liabilities and expenses associated with product defects, food safety and product handling, and provision of pharmacy products and related services.
+Such liabilities may arise in relation to the storage, distribution, display and dispensing of products and, with respect to Sobeys' private label products, in relation to the production, packaging and design of products.

-A large majority of Sobeys' sales are generated from food products and Sobeys could be vulnerable in the event of a significant outbreak of food-borne illness or increased public health concerns in connection with certain food products.
+A large majority of Sobeys' sales are generated from food and pharmaceutical products and Sobeys could be vulnerable in the event of a significant outbreak of food borne illness or increased public health concerns in connection with certain food or pharmaceutical products.
 Such an event could materially affect Sobeys' financial performance.
-Procedures are in place to manage food crises, should they occur.
+Procedures are in place to manage food and pharmaceutical crises, should they occur.
 These procedures are intended to identify risks, provide clear communication to employees and consumers and ensure that potentially harmful products are removed from sale immediately.
-Food safety related liability exposures are insured by the Company's insurance program.
+Food and pharmaceutical safety related liability exposures are insured by the Company's insurance program.
 In addition, Sobeys has food safety procedures and programs which address safe food handling and preparation standards.
-However, there can be no assurance that such measures will prevent the occurrence of any such contamination, and insurance may not be sufficient to cover any resulting financial liability or reputational harm.
+Similarly, provincial pharmacy standards and regulations are strictly followed, supported by robust internal policies and procedures to help mitigate risk along with a comprehensive reporting and follow up system is in place to quickly manage and contain any incidents.
+However, there can be no assurance that such measures will prevent the occurrence of any such product contamination or safety incident.
+Insurance may not be sufficient to cover any resulting food safety financial liability and no insurance remedies reputational harm.